Suicide attack: 2001 September 11 attacks and after

 The September 11 attacks in 2001, orchestrated by al-Qaeda, were the deadliest attacks on American soil since the Japanese attack on Pearl Harbor which thrust the United States into World War II.
 They involved the hijacking of four large passenger jet airliners.
 Unlike earlier airline hijackings, the primary focus was the planes instead of the passengers because their long transcontinental flight plans meant they carried more fuel, allowing a bigger explosion on impact.
 American Airlines Flight 11 and United Airlines Flight 175 were deliberately flown into the Twin Towers of the World Trade Center in New York City, destroying both 110-story skyscrapers in less than two hours.
 American Airlines Flight 77 was flown into the Pentagon (U.S. Department Of Defense Headquarters) in Arlington County, Virginia, causing severe damage to the west side of the building.
 These attacks resulted in the deaths of 221 people (including the 15 hijackers) on board the three planes as well as 2,731 more in and around the targeted buildings.
 United Airlines Flight 93 crashed into a field near Shanksville, Pennsylvania after a revolt by the plane's passengers, killing all 44 people (including the four hijackers) on board.
 In total, the attacks killed 2,996 people and injured more than 6,000 others.

 The U.S. stock market closed for four trading days after the attacks in the first unscheduled close since the Great Depression.
-Nine days after the attack, U.S. President George W. Bush called for a "War on terror".
+Nine days after the attack, U.S. President George W. Bush called for a "war on terror".
 Shortly thereafter he launched the War in Afghanistan to find and capture Osama bin Laden, the leader of al-Qaeda.
-A copy of The Revolt, memoir of the Irgun commander, was found in one of al-Qaeda's training bases.
+A copy of The Revolt, memoir of Irgun commander Menachem Begin, was found in one of al-Qaeda's training bases.

-South and Central Asia

-Afghanistan

-Other major locations of suicide attack are Afghanistan, with 1,059 attacks as of mid-2015, and Pakistan, with 490 attacks.

-In the first eight months of 2008, Pakistan overtook Iraq and Afghanistan in suicide bombings, with 28 bombings killing 471 people.

-Suicide bombings have become a tactic in Chechnya, first being used in the conflict in 2000 in Alkhan Kala. and spreading to Russia, notably with the Moscow theater hostage crisis in 2002 and the Beslan school hostage crisis in 2004.

-Pakistan

-Shaheed (martyr) Benazir Bhutto, former Prime Minister of Pakistan and leader of the Pakistan People's Party (PPP), was assassinated in a terrorist attack on 27 December 2007.
-Benazir and 23 other people were killed by a 16-year-old suicide bomber using an explosive belt and used a gun.

-Bhutto had already survived a previous assassination attempt in Karachi.

-Following this, many schools and universities were named in honour of her martyrdom.
+United States response

+After the September 11 attacks, at least in the short term, the results were negative for Al-Qaeda, as well as the Taliban.
+Since the attacks, Western nations have diverted massive resources towards stopping similar actions, as well as increasing border security, and military actions against various countries believed to have been involved with terrorism.

+Critics of the war on terrorism suggest the results were negative, as the subsequent actions of the United States and other countries has increased the number of recruits and their willingness to carry out suicide bombings.

+In the U.S., the post-9/11 era meant "previously inconceivable security measures—in airports and other transportation hubs, hotels and office buildings, sports stadiums and concert halls".

+In the United States, the element of suicide in the 9/11 attacks persuaded many that previously unthinkable, "out of the box" strategic policies in a "war on terrorism" were necessary.
+This included "preventive war" against countries not immediately attacking the U.S., to almost unlimited surveillance of virtually any person in the United States by the government without normal congressional and judicial oversight.
+These responses "produced their own costs and risks—in lives, national debt, and America's standing in the world".